zahrahaji10/pwa-text-editor/README.md

-# pwa-text-editor
+# PWA Text Editor

 Building a progressive web application that runs as a text editor in the browser.